Marketing yourself is the one skill you must have to be successful in travel writing.

 Everything you do leaves an impression.

-If the thought of marketing yourself scares you, read on.
+Maybe marketing yourself scares you.
+If so, read on.
 There are some specific things you can do in preparation and they’re easy.

 Always have a stack of business cards with you.
 You never know when you will meet someone who will be interested in what you do.
 Give your card to everyone you meet during your travels.
 It will help them to remember you.